floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 All in all, the idea to use Zig's comptime features to stamp out specialized per-system chip emulators, which can then be connected to each other with less runtime code worked very well.
-While overall performance (-O3 vs ReleaseFast) doesn't seem to be any better or worse than the C version, the simplified system tick function and reduced runtime state is worth it.
+While overall performance doesn't seem to be any better or worse than the C version (with -O3 vs ReleaseFast), the simplified system tick function and reduced runtime state is worth it.

 ## Bit Twiddling and Integer Maths